cloudfoundry-community/vault-boshrelease/README.md

 Enter High Availability.

-The easiest way to do high availability is to run 3 or more nodes, and use the Consul backend.
+The easiest way to do high availability is to run 3 or more nodes, and use the Consul storage.
 To do that, you're going to need to load the Consul BOSH release from the Cloud Foundry Community:

     bosh upload release https://bosh.io/d/github.com/cloudfoundry-community/consul-boshrelease